-- Validated up-to-date databases of catch and effort data maintained for the Sardine Fishery. - Verbal and written information provided on the age/size structure of catches, biology of sardine, environmental influences on population size and distribution, and ecological sustainability of the Sardine Fishery. - Spawning biomass reports that provides advice on the status of sardine off South Australia. - Stock assessment reports that provides advice on the status of sardine off South Australia. - Verbal and written information provided on stock status including update of sardine chapter of SA status reports.
+• Verbal and written information provided on the age/size structure of catches, biology of sardine, environmental influences on population size and distribution, and ecological sustainability of the Sardine Fishery.

+- Spawning biomass report that provides advice on the status of sardine off South Australia. - Stock assessment report that provides advice on the status of sardine off South Australia. - Verbal and written information provided on stock status including update of sardine chapter of SA status reports.